ShiftLeftSecurity/zipdu/javascript/README.md

 **Second**, run `make install`, which will bundle the `zipdu` NodeJS implementation into a single js file and move it to the root folder of this repository.

-**Finally**, follow the main README instructions in the root folder of this repository for how to execute the zip bomb and zip slip attacks.
+**Finally**, follow the main README instructions in the root folder of this repository for how to execute the zip bomb and directory traversal attacks.